Chart Color Schemes

 Junee has seen population growth performance typically on par with national averages when looking at short and medium term trends

-AreaSearch employs ABS/Geoscience Australia projections for SA2 areas, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are used.
-Growth rates by age group are applied to all areas for the years 2032 to 2041.
-Based on aggregated SA2-level projections, the suburb of Junee is expected to experience above median population growth outside capital cities.
-By 2041, the area is projected to increase by 688 persons, reflecting a total increase of 13.3% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Considering projected demographic shifts, an above median population growth is projected for locations outside capital cities.
+The Junee (SA2) area is expected to increase by 690 persons to the year 2041 based on aggregated SA2-level projections, reflecting a total increase of 13.1% over the 17-year period.

 Frequently Asked Questions - Population